Why did my EC2 Linux instance reboot or restart itself?

 Check your Health Dashboard

-The AWS Health Dashboard reports multiple instance reboot events, such as simplified automatic recovery, scheduled maintenance, and retirement.
-To act on the health notifications, either reschedule the scheduled event, or manually stop and start the instance.
+Check the AWS Health Dashboard for instance reboot events, such as simplified automatic recovery, scheduled maintenance, and retirement.
+To act on the health notifications, reschedule the scheduled event, or manually stop and start the instance.

 View status checks

 Use the Amazon EC2 console or the AWS CLI to view the instance's status checks.
-If a status check failed, then see Why is my EC2 Linux instance unreachable and failing its status checks?
+If the instance failed a status check, then see Why is my EC2 Linux instance unreachable and failing its status checks?

 View system logs